alexarmerov/SARS-CoV-2/README.md

 ## Getting Help

-If you identify a bug or other problem with the pipeline, please file an [issue](../../../../alexarmerov/SARS-CoV-2/issues)
+If you identify a bug or other kind of problem with the pipeline, please open an [issue](../../../../alexarmerov/SARS-CoV-2/issues)

 ## Citations